CRISP: Curriculum Inducing Primitive Informed Subgoal Prediction for Hierarchical Reinforcement Learning: Background

-\textbf{Limitations of existing approaches to HRL} Off-policy HRL promises the advantages of temporal abstraction and improved exploration~\citep{nachum2019does}.
-However, HRL approaches face the recurring issue of non-stationarity due to unstable lower primitive behavior, which prevents the application of the HRL advancements on complex tasks, especially in sparse reward scenarios.
-The primary motivation of this work is to devise a hierarchical curriculum learning based approach to mitigate the non-stationarity issue in HRL.
+HRL promises the advantages of temporal abstraction and improved exploration~\cite{nachum2019does}.
+However it suffers from non-stationarity due to unstable lower primitive behavior.
+This hinders applying HRL advances to complex tasks, especially in sparse reward scenarios.
+The primary motivation of this work is to devise a hierarchical curriculum learning based approach to mitigate non-stationarity in HRL.